For those that don't remember, we're going to start with a real case that was all over the news. You may have even heard about it at the time.

 1. Comply with all safety requirements for your city and state.
 If you can’t afford them, you can’t afford a pool.
 But you’re a good little saver.
 Maybe next year.

-2. FOR LANDLORDS: Include a clause or separate pool disclosure and waiver.
+2. Include a clause or separate pool disclosure and waiver.
+This is a tip for landlords or investors with rental property.
+Taking a few minutes to do this could save your ass in court.
 That way if some fool wants to work on his swan dive after his tenth martini, he’s already assumed the liability at least in part.
-Your waiver should include the following:

-When it comes to owning a pool, be PROACTIVE with your liability before you have to be REACTIVE.
+Losing your investment, as noted above, is terrible.
+Losing your house is much worse.
+When it comes to owning a pool, be PROACTIVE with your liability before you have to be REACTIVE to a lawsuit.